2016 Kia Optima Review Series: 1 of 3

 The 2016 Kia Optima is the introduction of Bi-Xenon HID headlights.
-Bi-Xenon lights have bulbs that convert both high and low beams into Xenon lightning using the same bulb.
+Bi-Xenon lights have bulbs that convert both high and low beams into Xenon lighting using the same bulb.
 Xenon lights use xenon gas to ignite and produce light which is 3x more powerful than a halogen light bulb.
 These headlights hug the road and illuminate corners using Dynamic Bending Lamps (DBL) technology.
 This headlight feature is only available in the SX and SXL Optima.

 If you like your headlights to work without you remembering to turn the headlights on or off, then you are going to want the EX, SX or SXL Optima.
 Daytime running lights are standard in these models and not available in the LX trim levels.

 The High-Beam Assist is standard in the SXL and optional in the SX.
-But why is it so great and a must have feature?
-If you have ever been on a long distance road trip at night, you will most likely see the driver turning the bright lights or high-beams on when there are no oncoming cars.
+But why is it so great and a must-have feature?
+If you have ever been on a long-distance road trip at night, you will most likely see the driver turning the bright lights or high beams on when there are no oncoming cars.
 When cars arrive and the driver sees headlights from other vehicles, the driver turns the high beams off.
 Historically this has generally been a manual process for the driver and now with artificial automotive intelligence, High Beam Assist does all the work; recognizing oncoming headlights and automatically switching the lights to low beam until the opposing vehicle passes.

-The Optima LX comes with Single Projection Headlight system.
+The Optima LX comes with a Single Projection Headlight system.
 Projection is important because it helps make all the available light on the road where you need it instead of into a straight beam all over the place.
 The LX has a low-beam projector headlight for precision illumination.

-Optima EX comes with a Dual Projection Headlights.
+Optima EX comes with Dual Projection Headlights.
 More projection means you see more at night when taking those long summer road trips.
 Both the high and low beams have their own projector lens adding additional light correctness.

 2016 Kia Optima Wheels